sharingexcess/food_rescue_app/README.md

 After cloning the repo, you should simply need to run `yarn install:all` to install dependencies for both the `frontend` React app and `backend` Node/Express app.
 Then run `yarn dev` or `yarn prod` to run both apps simultaneously using [concurrently](https://www.npmjs.com/package/concurrently) against the Firebase backend environment of your choice.
 Don't be silly and use `prod` if you don't have a _really_ good reason and know what you're doing, pls.

+## Authentication 🥸

+We use [Firebase Auth](https://firebase.google.com/docs/auth), and currently only support Google OAuth as a sign-in method.
+This is a conscious choice, which means we don't have to handle account merging, and also are protected from phishing, at least so far as someone can mass create Google accounts 😅

+When a user signs in for the first time, they will be guided through a brief onboarding process, which results in them having a `public_profile` record created.
+The `Auth` context inside the React app ensures that there's an active Auth user, and a `public_profile` with a matching UID in order to view the inside of the app.

+There's a second collection of profile records `private_profiles` which contains sensitive user data such as Driver's License and insurance information.
+This data is not accessible by any API endpoint, but is checked alongside the public profile, and returned as a boolean whether it is complete or not.
+A completed `private_profile` is required for some actions within the app, such as claiming a rescue that requires driving.

+## Permissions 🦸

+Currently, we support 3 permission levels, `standard`, `admin`, and `null`.
+A user's permission is stored as a property of their `public_profile`, and can only be updated by another user with `admin` level permission.
+User's permission can be updated from inside the app at `people/[user_id]`.

+`standard` permission allows a user to claim, start, update and complete rescues assigned to them.
+They also have `read` level access throughout the majority of the app, including on the People and Organization pages. `admin` permission is required for the majority of `create`, `update`, or `delete` actions, including creating and editing rescues, organizations, and locations.

 ## Deployment (CI/CD) ⚙️

 All of the app's hosting and deployment processes are run through Firebase and Github Actions.
 We continuously deploy to the development environment any time a Pull Request is merged into the `main` branch.
 Production deploys must be invoked manually, and require approval from a lead maintainer before they run.